What is neurosurgery?

 How can a herniated disc be treated?

-A herniated disc can be treated with conservative treatment such as rest, anti-inflammatory medications, and physical therapy.
-In severe cases, surgery can be used to relieve pressure on the nerves.
+A herniated disc can be treated with conservative therapy such as rest, anti-inflammatory medications, and physical therapy.
+In severe cases, surgery may be necessary to relieve pressure on the nerves.

-Thermal frequency is a medical procedure that uses small electrical pulses to generate heat targeting the nerves responsible for pain in the spine; Which leads to pain relief by disrupting the sensory function of these nerves.
+Radiofrequency ablation is a medical procedure that uses small electrical pulses to generate heat targeting the nerves responsible for pain in the spine, leading to pain relief by disabling the sensory function of these nerves.

-What lifestyle changes can be followed to relieve the symptoms of a herniated disc?
+What lifestyle changes can be followed to alleviate symptoms of a herniated disc?

-Typical lifestyle changes include maintaining correct sitting posture, getting proper exercise, and avoiding activities with high stress on the back.
+Lifestyle changes include maintaining proper sitting posture, practicing appropriate exercises, and avoiding high-pressure activities on the back.

-Yes, in simple cases, a herniated disc can improve with non-surgical treatments such as physical therapy, anti-inflammatory medications, and lifestyle changes.
+Yes, in mild cases, a herniated disc can improve with non-surgical treatments such as physical therapy, anti-inflammatory medications, and lifestyle changes.

 What is the trigeminal nerve?

-The trigeminal nerve is a major facial nerve responsible for sensation and movement.
-It is divided into three branches that control the front of the head, the cheek, and the jaw.
+The trigeminal nerve is a major nerve in the face responsible for sensation and movement.
+It divides into three branches controlling the front of the head, cheek, and jaw.
 Irritation of this nerve causes severe pain known as trigeminal neuralgia.

 What is the function of the trigeminal nerve?

 The trigeminal nerve plays an important role in transmitting sensation from the face and scalp to the brain.
-It also contributes to controlling jaw and muscle movements that aid in chewing and speaking.
+It also contributes to controlling jaw movements and muscles that help in chewing and speaking.

 What are the treatments for trigeminal neuralgia?

-Treatment includes anticonvulsants, muscle relaxants, and other medications, and in severe cases, surgery may be required to relieve pressure on the nerve.
-Trigeminal neuralgia pain can also be treated with thermal frequency.
+Treatment includes anticonvulsants, muscle relaxants, and other medications.
+In severe cases, surgery may be required to relieve pressure on the nerve.
+Trigeminal neuralgia can also be treated with radiofrequency ablation.

-Thermal frequency for treating trigeminal neuralgia is a procedure that uses small electrical waves to generate precise heat targeting the trigeminal nerve, which disrupts the nerve signals that cause pain.
-This procedure is done under the guidance of specialized x-rays.
+Radiofrequency ablation for treating trigeminal neuralgia is a procedure that uses small electrical waves to generate precise heat targeting the trigeminal nerve, disrupting pain-causing nerve signals.
+This procedure is performed under specialized X-ray guidance.